What business insurance do I need?

 When are my annual accounts due?

-Annual accounts are due for filing at Companies House nine months after the end of your company’s financial year, but we prepare them in good time to calculate your Corporation Tax liability.
-They are submitted electronically on your behalf.
+Annual accounts are due for filing at Companies House nine months after the end of your company’s financial year.

 Will I be informed when my tax is due?

 Yes, we will endeavour to give you as much advance notice as possible so that you can make a payment before the deadline.

 Do I need to complete a self-assessment tax return?

 If you are a director of a limited company, you are required to complete a self-assessment tax return.

 Yes, MyAccountant can assist you with completion of this.
 Please contact us for details of our fees.

 Do I have to file any other forms?

 A company Confirmation Statement needs to be submitted yearly at Companies House together with the applicable fee.
 Our Company Secretarial team will prepare this and submit it online for you.